ethanb82/201-day-02-demo-1/README.md

 = assignment
 == equivalent (loose equals - tries to force types to be the same - "type coercion")
 === strict equals - cares about type

+GIT BRANCHES
+Use branches with git to avoid making changes to a master that might be running vital parts of your site.

+git branch //lists your branches including the master

+FOR EXAMPLE:
+//running
+git branch //returns the following:

+age-guessing-feature
+location-feature
+* master //asterisk indicates active branch

+git checkout -b new-branch-name //creates new branch (substitue your branch name for new-branch-name) git checkout branch-name //navigates to the branch you want to access